 Goal understands that Bendtner is making good progress and could return earlier than expected, which is why Wenger sanctioned rookie striker Chuba Akpom's month-long loan to Brentford on Thursday.

 Akpom's loan will be extended until the end of the season if Arsenal suffer no more forward injuries.
-Meanwhile, the return to training of Yaya Sanogo last Monday - the France Under-21 international who is still to make his first-team debut - has strengthened the squad.
+Meanwhile, the return to training on Monday of Yaya Sanogo, the France Under-21 international who has yet to make his full debut for the Gunners, has strengthened the squad and Wenger's options.

 Wenger had been reluctant to utilise Bendtner before his injury and has shown little faith in Walcott or Lukas Podolski moving inside from the flanks and spearheading the attack.

 The Arsenal boss has admitted that he will have to delve into the January transfer market to bolster his centre-forward options, saying Walcott's injury has "accelerated" his plans for the winter window.